 10. Remember to Recycle

 This may seem an obvious one, but so many people say they don’t have the time to recycle and are still sticking everything in the same general waste bins.
-The world only recycles 14% of the plastic14% of the plastic that gets used, contributing massively to global warming.
+The world only recycles 14% of the plastic that gets used, contributing massively to global warming.

 If you are confused about what can and can’t be recycled, then check the packaging!
 A green recycling icon on plastic packaging, usually found on the bottom of an item, will indicate whether it can go in the recycling bin.

 With one of our main focuses being to develop environmentally-friendly heating solutions, our team are committed to helping people lower their carbon footprint.
 Here at Ideal Heating we have introduced heat pumps, hydrogen ready boilers and more to help boost your eco-credentials!